Alhelal/Study_guide/Terraform_Note.md

 19. Terraform is written in HashiCorp Configuration Language (HCL).
 However, Terraform also supports a syntax that is JSON compatible

-        1. Terraform is primarily designed on <B> immutable </B> infrastructure principles
+        1. Terraform is primarily designed on  **immutable**  infrastructure principles
-        2. Terraform is also a declarative language, where you simply declare the desired state, and Terraform ensures that real-world resources match the desired state as written.
+        2. Terraform is also a **declarative** language, where you simply declare the desired state, and Terraform ensures that real-world resources match the desired state as written.